purusharths/purusharths.github.io/about.md

 I work on math and computer science (and sometime write about them too).
 My most recent work is happening at FOSSEE, IIT-B at math.animations.fossee.in.
 A lot of stuff is being developed and vetted internally, and will be up on the website soon.

+### Internships
+We do give out internship on math.animations.fossee.in on different subjects.
+Quite recently, we finished one on Real Analysis and we have once scheduled for Complex Analysis.
+If you want to know more about them, please take a look at the website or drop me an email requesting slack invite.

+Also, the fossee fellowship for the summer of 2020 is up.
+I will be mentoring Mathematics and Python there.